 By Scott Ross

-An oft-quoted line from Noel Coward’s Private Lives came to me on a recent evening with that mental thunderclap you experience when a concept, treated heretofore as a wry joke, suddenly attains personal meaning.
-I was browsing at Edward McKay when the desk personnel put on some sort of ’70s retro collection, mostly innocuous pop, beginning with The New Seekers’ Top 40 hit-cum-Coca-Cola-television-spot “I’d Like to Teach the World to Sing (In Prefect Harmony).”
+That oft-quoted line from Noel Coward’s Private Lives came to me on a recent evening with that mental thunderclap you experience when a concept, treated heretofore as a wry joke, suddenly attains personal meaning.
+I was browsing at a second-hand book, music and movie store when the desk personnel put on some sort of ’70s retro collection, mostly innocuous pop, beginning with The New Seekers’ Top 40 hit-cum-Coca-Cola television jingle “I’d Like to Teach the World to Sing (In Prefect Harmony).”
 That one was relatively painless — aside from the musical, artistic and intellectual anguish it occasioned — as it only took me back to pre-pubescence.
 But by the time I left, and had been subjected to America’s “A Horse with No Name,” Maria Muldaur’s “Midnight at the Oasis” and Frankie Valli’s “December, 1964 (Oh, What a Night!)” among far too many others, I felt positively (or perhaps, negatively?) sick with involuntary nostalgia.
 Had I been carried back any further into my late adolescence, I’d have sprouted acne.

 Text copyright 2013 by Scott Ross